Macro Beauty for Makeup, Cosmetics and Skincare Photography: Preparation & Camera Settings

 If, for whatever reason, the model shows up with lots of dark hair stumps under her brows, the situation can still be saved by an experienced and well-prepared Makeup Artist, so share this article written by my dear friend Mikala Jean Vandenbroucke with your MUA: Makeup Tips: Prepping Model’s Face for a Beauty Shoot.

-Ideally, your model looks after her skin and lips well before the shoot (and always), so you don’t have to deal with chapped lips in post-production.
+Ideally, your model takes care of her skin and lips well before the shoot (and always), so you don’t have to deal with chapped lips in post-production.
 Trust me, that’s the type of issue I hope I never have to retouch again.
-If, however, your model’s lips surface is not soft and even check out this Makeup Tip, which I also learned from Mikala: 3 Retouching PITAs to Prevent in Pre-Capture.

 3. Angles & Posing

-After some frustrating trial and error and analyzing strong Macro Beauty shots in magazines and online, I came to the conclusion that my best closeup shots of both lips and eyes are taken when the model is tilting her head back allowing a lot of light to illuminate the facial feature I am photographing.
+After some frustrating trial and error and analyzing strong Macro Beauty shots in magazines and online, I came to the conclusion that my best closeup shots of both lips and eyes are taken when the model is slightly tilting her head back allowing a lot of light to illuminate the facial feature I am photographing.

-Reassure your model that even if her pose feels awkward to her, she should not worry about it because you’re only capturing a part of her face and nothing else will be visible in the images.
+Reassure your model that even if her pose feels awkward to her, she should not worry about it because you’re only capturing a part of her face and nothing else will be visible in these images.

 4. Aperture

-• Aperture at least f/8 for head-and-shoulders framing
+• Aperture at least f/8 for head-and-shoulders framing (to avoid capturing overly-blurred parts of the image)

-The solution is simple – close down your aperture to f/16 or even f/22 and compensate the light power.
-Check out this article where I talk about f-stops and doubling or halving the light a little.
+The solution is simple – close down your aperture to f/13 or even narrower, and compensate with extra light power.

 5. Specular Highlights

 Your choice of the light modifier for the main light will greatly influence the look and feel of the images.
-While a Beauty Dish positioned relatively far from the face may look fine as a reflection in the eye as well as on a matte, satin or metallic lipstick, I personally find that a large octabox is ideal for beautiful reflections in the glossy eye makeup or on the highly reflective lipgloss.
+While a Beauty Dish positioned relatively far from the face may look fine as a reflection in the eye as well as on a matte, satin, or metallic lipstick, I personally find that a large octabox is ideal for beautiful reflections in the glossy eye makeup or on the highly reflective lipgloss.

-6. The Overall Concept and Interest
+6. The Overall Concept and Impact

 I hope you find my observations helpful.
 If so, print this article out and cross out each point as you prepare for your next Macro Beauty shoot.
 Share this link with your Makeup Artist, so you both are on the same page and can aim for top results together in your next shoot.